-Where to Book a Rental Car in Costa Rica
+Where to book a rental car in Costa Rica

-Let’s be real, you’re here because you need to book a Costa Rican rental car, and you want us to show you where.
-Well, here you go: We recommend booking through DiscoverCars.com.
+Let’s be real, you’re here because you want to rent a car in Costa Rica, and you want us to show you where to book.

 Discover Cars pulls information from a large number of companies to find you the best price for your rental car.
 They also include the mandatory insurance that the Costa Rican government requires when renting a car, whereas most of the large aggregate sites do not (more on this further down in the article).